Calling Compute with .NET

 Windows only

-note: It is recommended that you install the Typical installation.
+It is recommended that you install the typical installation.

 Setting up a Compute Project in Visual Studio

 • NewtonSoft.JSON - The very popular JSON library.
-Compute communicates using a JSON format in the body of a REST POST.
-This is available as a NuGet Package.
-This package is called directly by RhinoCompute.cs.
+This package is called directly by RhinoCompute.cs as the information is defined in JSON format embedded in the body of a REST POST.
+As rhino3dm, it is also available as a NuGet Package.

-• RhinoCompute.cs - This is a work in progress package which is meant to add classes available in RhinoCommon, but not available through Rhino3dmIO.
+• RhinoCompute.cs - This is a work in progress package which is meant to add classes available in RhinoCommon, but not available through Rhino3dm.
 RhinoCompute makes calls into RhinoCompute for these functions.

 File New

-1. If you have not done so already, launch Visual Studio (for the purposes of this guide, we are using Visual Studio 2017 Community Edition and C#).
+1. If you have not done so already, launch Visual Studio.
+For the purposes of this guide, we are using Visual Studio 2022 Community Edition and C#.

-5. Check Create directory for solution.
-Note: This is optional depending on how you want to structure your projects.
+6. Below the name, you can select a Location for this project on you device.
+This is optional depending on how you want to structure your project. /images/calling_net_04.png

 Steps to install the NuGet packages

-1. Right-click your project file in Solution Explorer and select Manage NuGet Packages ….
+1. Right-click your project name in Solution Explorer and select Manage NuGet Packages …. /images/calling_net_nuget_01.png

-2. On the left side of the dialog expand the Online option and select nuget.org.
+2. On the left side of the dialog click on Browse. /images/calling_net_nuget_02.png

-4. Continue by typing in the search box type “Newtonsoft.JSON” and click on a NewtonSoft.JSON option and click on the Install button.
+6. Continue by searching for Newtonsoft.JSON.
+Click on a NewtonSoft.JSON option and click on the Install button.

 Note